Nicholas-J-Norris/Course-Pilot/Installation and Running.md

 -----------------
 ### Q.: I get java.net.BindException when Course Pilot starts.

-A.: Probably it is a rare case when the Course Pilot port is already used by another application.
+A.: This is a rare case where the Course Pilot port is already used by another application.
 You need to change the port number (see below).

 -----------------
-### Q.: How to change the default port number for Course Pilot?
+### Q.: How do I change the default port number for Course Pilot?

 A.: Open the "memoranda.properties" file in your Course Pilot user directory and add a line: